edwin3663/pcie-ltssm-clarity-companion/states/Configuration.Linkwidth.Start.md

 ## Downstream Port Behavior

-### Case 1: Linkup = 0 or Not Initiating Upconfigration of Link Width
+### Case 1: The Link Is Not Up or Not Initiating Upconfigration of Link Width

 Transmit TS1 Ordered Sets on all active downstream lanes.
 The TS1s must:
 - Set the `Link` field to the selected link number
 - Set the `Lane` field to PAD
 - Advertise all supported data rates from 2.5 to 32.0 GT/s using the `Data Rate Identifier` symbol

-If `upconfigure_capable = 1b` and upconfiguration is not being initiated, transmit TS1s on any inactive lane that:
+If `upconfigure_capable = 1b`, transmit TS1s on any inactive lane that:
-– Detected an exit from Electrical Idle during `Recovery`, – Received two consecutive TS1s with `Link = PAD` and `Lane = PAD`.
+– Detected an exit from Electrical Idle during `Recovery`, – Received two consecutive TS1s with both the `Link` and the `Lane` fields set to `PAD`.

-### Case 2: Linkup = 1 and Initiating Upconfiguration of the Link Width
+### Case 2: Link Is Up and Initiating Upconfiguration of the Link Width

-Begin by transmitting TS1s with `Link = PAD` and `Lane = PAD` on:
+Begin by transmitting TS1s with both the `Link` and `Lane` fields set to `PAD` on:
 – Active lanes
-  – Inactive lanes to be added to the link
+- Inactive lanes to be added to the link
-  – Lanes that detected Electrical Idle exit and received two TS1s with `PAD` values
+- Lanes that detected Electrical Idle exit and received two TS1s with `PAD` values

+Once each of the transmitting lanes either:
+- Receives two consecutive TS1s with both the `Link` and the `Lane` fields set to `PAD`, or
+- after 1 ms
-After any of those lanes receive two TS1s with `PAD` fields or after 1 ms, switch to transmitting TS1s with the selected `Link Number` and `Lane = PAD`.
+switch to transmitting TS1s with the `Link` field set to the selected link number and `Lane` field set to `PAD`.

 \* **Note on active lanes:**
 Lanes are considered active based on how the state was entered: